IDEQ -- Improving Diffusion Models for the Traveling Salesman Problem (TSP) by Leveraging the Structure of the Solution Space: Background and Related Works

 \subsection{About the TSP}

-Let us consider the basic, and usual definition of the Traveling Salesman Problem.
+Let us consider the basic and usual definition of the Traveling Salesman Problem (see e.g. \cite{johnsonBiblicalArticle}).
 An instance of the TSP is defined in the Euclidean plane by a set of $N$ cities. $N$ is also known as the ``size'' of the instance.
 We will denote TSP-$N$ a TSP instance of size $N$.
-The goal is to find a shortest tour that visits at least once each of the $N$ cities.
-An instance may be defined either by the location of the cities, or by a distance matrix between the cities.
+An instance may be defined either by the location of the cities or by a distance matrix between the cities.
+The goal is to find an ordering of the cities such that the associated tour has a minimal length.
 There exists many variations of this definition in Euclidean and non Euclidean spaces.
-In this paper, TSP refers to this particular family of planar Euclidean instances.
+In this paper, TSP refers to this particular family of Euclidean instances.
 The TSP is a well-known example of a NP-hard problem: the time/memory requirements to solve an instance of size $N$ grow in $O (\exp{(N)})$ so that the size of the instances that can be solved within a reasonable amount of time is very limited.
-For instance, today, the state-of-the-art exact solver Concorde solves an instance of the TSP of size $N=10^3$ in about 10 minutes on a laptop.
+For instance, today, the state-of-the-art exact solver Concorde \cite{concorde} solves an instance of the TSP of size $N=10^3$ in about 10 minutes on a laptop.
 For larger instances, one has to use heuristics that have no formal guarantee to find an optimal tour.
-The quality of a tour may be measured by its ``optimality gap'', defined by $\frac{\mbox{length of the best found tour} - \mbox{optimal tour length}}{\mbox{optimal tour length}}$: it is a non-negative real equal to 0 only for an optimal tour.
-The optimality gap does not depend on the size of the instance.
+The quality of a tour may be measured by its ``optimality gap'', defined by $\frac{\mbox{length of the tour} - \mbox{optimal tour length}}{\mbox{optimal tour length}}$: it is a non-negative real number equal to 0 only for an optimal tour\footnote{In the case of large instances we use the best solution provided by heuristics as a proxy for the optimal solution.
+In this case we may encounter situations where the optimality gap is negative.
+Indeed, if the heuristics gives a non-optimal solution any solution between optimality and the heuristics one has a negative optimality gap.
+This has very limited impact in practice.}.
 There is no way to assess a priori the difficulty of an instance: we know for sure that its size says nothing about it: for any $N$, it is obvious to design an instance which is trivial to solve.

-For some instance, there may be more than 1 tour that have the shortest length.
-An optimal tour goes once and only once per city: it is a Hamiltonian tour.
-Consequently, the search space may be reduced to the set of Hamiltonian tours.
-Each such tour is a potential ``solution''.